About KCL Aspire

-The programme aims to expose students to life at King’s.
-Aspiring students of African and Caribbean background may have limited to contact of life at King’s before the application process and the programme aims to address this.
-This will be in the form of the 1-day conference held over summer.
+The programme aims to expose students to life at King’s and other Russell Group Universities.
+Aspiring students of African and Caribbean background may have limited contact to life at Russell Group Universities before the application process and the programme aims to address this.

 The programme aims to guide students through peer mentoring.
-25 students will have the chance to receive 1:1 peer guidance from current ACS mentors.
+The students will have the chance to receive 1:1 peer guidance from current ACS mentors.
 This will be in the form of UCAS support, application guidance, exam preparation.

 What the Programme Consists of